box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 const botToken = exports.botToken = 'TOKEN';
 ```

+* There are two values above that will need to be replaced with details from
+ your Slack application.
+Replace the `TOKEN` strings with the appropriate
+ values.
+  * `verificationToken`: Load up your Slack application configuration page.
+   Within the **Basic Information** page, scroll down to the
+   **App Credentials** section.
+The **Verification Token** string will be
+   available there.
+  * `botToken`: Within your Slack application, go to the **OAuth & Permissions**
+   page.
+The **Bot User OAuth Access Token** string is available at the top and
+  was auto-populated once the bot was added to your Slack workspace.
 * Open up the blank `process.js` file, copy and paste the following code, and
  save the file.